ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ## Prerequisites

-- 1+ nodes running and synced on Fuji Testnet
+- 1+ nodes running and fully bootstrapped on Fuji Testnet.
+Check out [Nodes](../nodes/README.md) section on how to run a node and become a validator.
 - [`Avalanche-CLI`](https://github.com/ava-labs/avalanche-cli) installed

 ## Virtual Machine